-If you already have MVS/370 Data Facility Product (5665-295) installed, you can convert your MVS/370 operating system to MVS/XA by installing MVS/XA Data Facility Product 2.1.0 (5665-XA2) and its corequisites.
+If you already have installed MVS/370 Data Facility Product (5665-295), you can convert your MVS/370 operating system to MVS/XA by installing MVS/XA Data Facility Product Version 2 Release 3.0 (5665-XA2) and its corequisites.
 Additional programs and licensed programs may also be present on the MVS/370 system if you require the functional support they provide (such as support for specific devices).

 Products such as Data Facility Device Support (5740-AM7) and Data Facility Extended Function (5740-XYQ), installed on an OS/VS2 MVS system, will have already been replaced by MVS/370 Data Facility Product.
-See "Programs Replaced by Data Facility Product" on page 11 for more information on the functions of these programs.
+For more information on the functions of these programs, see "Programs Replaced by Data Facility Product" on page 15.

-MVS/XA Data Facility Product replaces the functions provided by MVS/370 Data Facility Product.
-However, prior to installing MVS/XA DFP, you must delete the MVS/370 DFP modules from your system.
+MVS/XA Data Facility Product (DFP) replaces the functions provided by MVS/370 Data Facility Product.
+However, before installing MVS/XA DFP, you should delete the MVS/370 DFP modules from your system.
 Procedures for deleting MVS/370 DFP are described in the program directory for MVS/XA Data Facility Product.